KDCinfo/flutter-jenkins-docker-ci-cd/README.md

-# Welcome to a 2024->2025 Flutter CI/CD Flow with Docker and Jenkins
+# Welcome to a 2025 Flutter CI/CD Flow with Jenkins and Docker on a Mac Host

 Please see the following blog post for a visual overview related to this repository.